FairwindsOps/charts/stable/insights-agent/README.md

 `kubebench.hourInterval` | If running in `daemonset` or `daemonsetMaster` this configuration changes how often the daemonset pods will rescan the node they are running on | 2
 `kubebench.aggregator` | contains `resources` and `image.repository` and `image.tag`, this controls the pod scheduled via a CronJob that aggregates from the daemonset in `daemonset` or `daemonsetMaster` deployment modes. |
 `trivy.privateImages.dockerConfigSecret` | Name of a secret containing a docker `config.json` | ""
-`trivy.maxConcurrentScans` | Maximum number of scans to run concurrently | 5
+`trivy.maxConcurrentScans` | Maximum number of scans to run concurrently | 1
-`trivy.namespaceBlacklist` | Specifies which namespaces to not scan, takes an array of namespaces for example: `--set trivy.namespaceBlacklist="{kube-system,default}"` | nil
+`trivy.maxScansPerRun` | Maximum number of images to scan on a single run | 20 `trivy.namespaceBlacklist` | Specifies which namespaces to not scan, takes an array of namespaces for example: `--set trivy.namespaceBlacklist="{kube-system,default}"` | nil
-`goldilocks.controller.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system`
+`goldilocks.controller.flags.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system` `goldilocks.installVPA` | Install the Vertical Pod Autoscaler as part of the Goldilocks installation | true `goldilocks.controller.flags.on-by-default` | Goldilocks controller is enabled by default |
+`goldilocks.controller.resources` | CPU/memory requests and limits for the Goldilcoks controller |
+`goldilocks.dashboard.enabled` | Installs the Goldilocks Dashboard | false